- Travel and Places»

 - Social and Human Service Assistants

-The Top 10 Jobs are needed in Healthcare, Evironmental Engineering, Finance, Information Techology (IT), and Social Services.
+The above jobs are needed in Healthcare, Environmental Engineering, Finance, Information Technology (IT), and Social Services.

 Largest Akron Employers